$\mathbb{A}^1$--connectedness of moduli stack of semi-stable and parabolic semi-stable vector bundles over a curve: Abstract

 \section{Abstract}

 Let $C$ be an irreducible smooth projective curve of genus $g\geq 2$ over an algebraically closed field.
 We prove that the moduli stack of semi-stable vector bundles on $C$ of fixed rank and determinant is $\bb{A}^1$--connected.
-We also show that the moduli stack of quasi-parabolic vector bundles with a fixed determinant and a given quasi-parabolic data along a set of points in $C$, as well as its open substacks consisting of $\boldsymbol{\alpha}$-semistable vector bundles for any system of weights $\boldsymbol{\alpha}$, are also $\bb{A}^1$-connected.
+We also show that the moduli stack of quasi-parabolic vector bundles with a fixed determinant and a given quasi-parabolic data along a set of points in $C$ is $\bb{A}^1$-connected.
+Moreover, for small and generic weights $\boldsymbol{\alpha}$ with $\gcd(n, \deg L) = 1$, the open substack of $\boldsymbol{\alpha}$-semistable parabolic vector bundles is also $\bb{A}^1$-connected.